Share This Post

 A request for the Court of Appeals to rehear the case was denied, and the case was taken up by the South Carolina Supreme Court.

 In its decision (PDF), the Supreme Court agreed that Berkeley Electric had established a prescriptive easement.
 However, it didn’t agree that St. John’s Water had.
 That’s because St. John’s Water failed the “open, notoriously, continuously, and uninterruptedly” part of the test to establish a prescriptive easement.

 Though the use was continuous and uninterrupted, it was not open and notorious.
 The water main was located in the ground and the water meter was discovered by Simmons under a bush, and therefore the use was not open.
 To be “notorious,” something “is actually known to the owner, or is widely known in the neighborhood.”
 The Court didn’t find clear and convincing evidence that neighbors or Simmons himself knew the location of the water main, which is what they would have had to prove.

 Simmons did what any landowner who wants to protect their property rights should do – he took action.
 By ignoring someone else’s claim on your land, you may be helping them establish limited legal rights to it.

-Call the Law Office of Gem McDowell in Mount Pleasant to reach Gem and his associate Lauren so they can help you with your commercial real estate transaction today.
+Call Gem McDowell Law Group in Mount Pleasant to reach Gem so he can help you with your commercial real estate transaction today.
 Schedule your free initial consultation today by calling (843) 284-1021 or filling out this contact form online.